 University Campus Grown Fraternities (UCGFs) have surprisingly remained respectable in the eyes of many mostly because of their status of being registered as “legal entities” with the Corporate Affairs Commission (CAC) under the unusual classification of legal “non-profit” organisations in Nigeria, even if dubiously.
-This is in addition to the fact I emphasised in Part 6 (see http://wp.me/p1bOKH-q9) that many government establishments are increasingly being infiltrated and dominated by these UCGFs in question and can use their derived power to launder their names impressively.
+It is in addition to the fact I emphasised in Part 6 (see http://wp.me/p1bOKH-q9) that many government establishments are increasingly being infiltrated and dominated by members of these UCGFs in question and can use their derived power to launder their names impressively.
 Who is fooling who?

 When a judge or magistrate pronounces that a particular UCGF is a not a “secret cult” or not a “criminal group” or are not “dishonourable entity” you need to check that very judge or magistrate out properly.
 Is he a member of that given or another UCGF?
-Is he being successfully being blackmailed by the UCGF?
+Is he successfully being blackmailed by the UCGF?
 Is his son a member of the UCGF?
-It is normally one or more of such reasons.
+It usually is one or more of such reasons.
 In public, the different UCGFs do not condemn each other for fear of devastating retaliation.
-Like mafia families, war is not good for business of UCGFs.
+Like mafia families, war is not good for the business of UCGFs.
 No, test bone.

 Let us be serious here.
 Organisations that extort their members for cash often to the point of putting them in debt.
 Or that engage in well-crafted habitual donor funding and charity fraud.
 Or that have used severe violence against its members or members of the public.
 Or that engage in mail fraud, or that sabotages the good personal works of its members to show who is boss.
 Or that models itself on American street gangs.
 Yes, they can be “legal entities”, but their activities are unlawful, and in a decent society, jails would have their fair proportion of their members as inmates.